seanbreckenridge/mpv-sockets/README.md

 make
 ```

+That puts them in `~/.local/bin`

-I put the `mpv` wrapper script on my `$PATH` before `/usr/bin`, so the wrapper script intercepts calls that would typically call the `mpv` binary.
+I put the directory that the `mpv` wrapper script is installed into on my `$PATH` before `/usr/bin`, so the wrapper script intercepts calls that would typically call the `mpv` binary.
 In my shell profile, like:

 ```
 PATH="\